PACO-CPU/minimal-mistakes/_docs/003 - technology.md

 {% include base_path %}

 ## The CPU of Choice
 Our most important decision was the selection of the CPU that we wanted to modify for the PACO core.
 The PACO group surveyed several available CPU specifications and chose a [RISC V](https://riscv.org/) implementation - the [Rocket CPU](https://github.com/ucb-bar/rocket).
-The reason for the Rocket is because it offered
+We decided to use the Rocket is because it offered

 * a current open source CPU design
 * a diverse and powerful set of open source tools (including Spike, gdb, LLVM, binutils)
 * an active community developing it
-* a novel, promising and (apparently!) working language for hardware definition: [Chisel](https://chisel.eecs.berkeley.edu/)
+* a novel, promising and apparently working(!) language for hardware definition: [Chisel](https://chisel.eecs.berkeley.edu/)

 ## On the Technology used in PACO